Mesabloo/snowstar/README.md

-# Snow*, a programming language based on the Assembly language's way of functioning.
+# Snow*, a programming language based on Assembly

-## What is Snow* ?
+## What is Snow*?

-Snow* is a programming language based on the Assembly language syntax, and also its way of functioning.
+Snow* is a programming language inspired by the syntax and style of Assembly.

-## How does it work ?
+## How does it work?

-Snow*'s environment contains 3 segments: `mem` which is the basic memory holder, limited to 256 values; `temp` which is a special segment, holding until 32 values, but whose content changes on each `call`; `param` which is a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) containing values used in `sys`tem calls, for example, or which can be used in your own `call`s. <br>
+Snow*'s environment contains 3 segments:
+- `mem` which is the basic memory holder, limited to 256 values
+- `temp` which is a special segment, holding until 32 values, but whose content changes on each `call`
+- `param` which is a [stack](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) containing values used in `sys`tem calls, for example, or which can be used in your own `call`s.

 Easy ways to manage them are `store`, `push`, `free` and `pop`.

 Example: